uzm99/ENCE_4110_Unai_Zurbano/Lab3/Readme.md

 <h2 id="Part II">Part II — Gated D Latch</h2>

 ### Objective
-Create a gated D Latch as an storage element.
-It will update the output state when the enable signal is active.
+Create a gated D Latch as a storage element.
+It updates the output state when the enable signal is active.

 ### Logic / Design
-A module is created as a Gated D Latch.
-With D (Set) and clk (clock) as inputs it will desplay the value storaged.
-If D signal is active and the clk signal too, the active value will remain in the output.
-And only when the clk signal is active and D signal 0, the output will reset.
+A module is created as a gated D latch.
+With D (data) and clk (clock) as inputs, it will display the stored value.
+- When clk is active and D = 1, the output is set to 1.
+- When clk is active and D = 0, the output resets to 0.

 Figure 2.1 — Gated D Latch Design

 <img src="IMG/Part_II_DLatch_Design.gif" width="500">

-With the RTL Viewer, it can be stablished that the logic from this part matches the Verilog code, consecuently the functionality will remain the same.
+The RTL Viewer confirms that the logic matches the Verilog code; consequently, the functionality is preserved.

 Figure 2.2 — Gated D Latch RTL Viewer